MohmmedAshraf/GreeRetransmitter/README.md

 The need for this bot came from playing an MMORPG without paying for a TeamSpeak license, and Discord refusing to add a whisper feature.
 Hence the name (Gree was the shotcaller of the guild this was made for).

+## Features
+* Start and stop commands
+* Limit roles that can start or stop the bots
+* Configurations for multiple guilds (only one can run at a time)

 ## Running the bot

 ### Simple